HUMBOLDT MARTEN } Martes americana humboldtensis

 DESCRIPTION: Martens have medium-length glossy fur that ranges from tan to chocolate in color, with a lighter-colored throat patch and underfur and darkly furred legs and tail.
-The coastal marten in coastal northwestern California are on the smaller end of the American marten size range, with an average weight of 889 grams for males and 598 grams for females.
+The Humboldt martens in coastal northwestern California are on the smaller end of the American marten size range, with an average weight of 889 grams for males and 598 grams for females.
 These martens are slender, 1.5 to 2 feet long, and have large triangular ears and a long tail.

 MIGRATION: This species is nonmigratory.

 BREEDING: Martens mate from late June to early August, with most mating occurring in July; they give birth in March and April.

 LIFE CYCLE: Martens can live up to 14.5 years in the wild.

 FEEDING HABITS: Humboldt martens primarily eat small mammals such as squirrels and voles, but they also eat huckleberries, salal berries, birds, eggs, reptiles, fish, carrion and insects.
 Diet is both regionally and seasonally variable.

 THREATS: The primary threat to the Humboldt marten is logging of old-growth and coniferous forests, which eliminates, degrades and fragments its remaining habitat.
 The animal is also at risk from small population size and low genetic variability, wildfire, predation, climate change and legal trapping in Oregon.